CaroHaensch/carohaensch.github.io/index.md

 DZHW S3 Meeting - 12.06.2024 “Assessing bias in LLM-generated synthetic datasets: examining LLM personas in German and European elections.”

+Long Night of the Universities Munich - 23.05.2024 "Of Data, Algorithms and Humans: Generative AI as Social Science Superhero?"

 GESIS Lecture Series - 07.12.2023 „Can large language models predict how people vote?
 Evidence from Germany"

 B-IT Lecture Series - 07.12.23 "Can large language models predict how people vote?
 Evidence from Germany"